ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 the (weighted) proportion of ACS PUMS persons that are recent immigrants consistent with that move type.
 At each time step:

 #.
-PUMS households with reference people who are recent immigrants, after removing household members who are not recent immigrants,
+ACS PUMS households with reference people who are recent immigrants, after removing household members who are not recent immigrants, (as well as GQ "households" of recent immigrants)
-   are sampled with replacement until the desired number of simulants added in household moves is reached.
+   are sampled using household weights (equal to person weights in the case of GQ) with replacement until the desired number of simulants added in household moves is reached.
 #.
-PUMS recent immigrants not living in such households are sampled with replacement until the desired
+ACS PUMS recent immigrants living in residential households where the reference person is not a recent immigrant are sampled using person weights with replacement until the desired
    number of simulants added in non-reference-person moves is reached.

-Households added in a household move **that are not GQ people** are assigned a new address and household ID so as not to conflict with the existing household that was sampled to create them.
-GQ people added as a single-person household should retain the GQ type from sampling.
+Added residential households are assigned a new household ID, as is done at population initialization.
+Added GQ people (who all enter in "household" moves) should be assigned a household ID for a randomly-selected GQ type matching their institutional/non-institutional status, as is done at population initialization.

 Simulants added by a non-reference-person move join a randomly-selected existing household matching their PUMA.
-Their relationship attribute is unchanged from sampling, except that "Father or mother" becomes "Other relative" and all partner relationships (same-sex or opposite-sex, married or unmarried) become "Other nonrelative."
+Their relationship attribute is unchanged from sampling, except that "Father or mother" becomes "Other relative" and all spouse/partner relationships (same-sex or opposite-sex, married or unmarried) become "Other nonrelative."
-These changes are necessary to avoid impossible situations (more than two parents, more than one spouse).
+These changes are necessary to avoid impossible situations (more than two parents, more than one spouse/partner).

 .. todo::

     In the future, we may want to make some households more likely than others to receive non-reference-person immigrants.
-    Also, the current approach to relationships may create some implausible situations.
+    Also, the current approach to relationships may create some implausible situations, e.g. grandchildren of 20-year-olds.

 Since immigration is likely unaffected by US population change over time, the number of immigrants for a move type is the rate multiplied by the simulation's **initial/configured** population size, not current population size.

-All attributes of newly added households and simulants that are not sampled from the ACS (e.g. addresses, names) are set using the same method as population initialization for those attributes.
+All attributes of newly added households and simulants that are not sampled from the ACS PUMS (e.g. addresses, names) are set using the same method as population initialization for those attributes.

-Simulants generated from the same sampled household/person in ACS, like twins, should not be the same people for CRN purposes.
+All added simulants should receive a unique simulant ID for PRL tracking, even if they are sampled from the same ACS person.
+All added simulants should have a unique seed for common random numbers.
-They should be assigned unique (or practically unique, with very low probability of collision) date-times of entry.
+This could be done by assigning unique (or practically unique, with very low probability of collision) precise ages or date-times of entry.

 .. _census_prl_international_emigration: